Ching0810/AC-alpha-shop/README.md

 # AC-alpha shop project

 This is a very first React project from Alpha camp.
-There will be a series of stage to achieve expected standard, so I'll keep updating version including further function like new page, component, logic, etc.
+There will be a series of stage to achieve expected standard, so I'll keep updating nowadays version including further function like new page, component, logic, etc.

 The image below shows current result (20231003):